 - Open source software, which can be inspected and potentially improved by anyone in the world

-- An active developer community, which collaborates and self-organizes to build complementary and modular tools
+- An active user and developer community, which collaborates and self-organizes to build complementary and modular tools

 Like the term geocomputation, the open source approach is more than a technical entity.
 It is a community composed of people interacting daily with shared aims: to produce high performance tools, free from commercial or legal restrictions, that are accessible for anyone to use.
 The open source approach to working with geographic data has advantages that transcend the technicalities of how the software works, encouraging learning, collaboration and an efficient division of labor.